bitextor/bitextor/docs/CONFIG.md

 ## Preprocessing and sharding

-After crawling, the downloaded web are processed to extract clean text, detect language, etc. The following set of option define how that process is carried out.
-After preprocessing, the extracted data is sharded via [giashard](https://github.com/paracrawl/giashard).
+After crawling, the downloaded webs are processed to extract clean text, detect language, etc. The following set of option define how that process is carried out.

+After plain text extracion, the extracted data is sharded via [giashard](https://github.com/paracrawl/giashard) in order to create balanced jobs.
+Crawled websites and WARCs are distributed in shards for a more balanced processing, where each shard contins one or more complete domain(s).
+Shards are split into batches of specified size to keep memory consumption in check.
+Document alignemnt works within shards, i.e. all documents in a shard will be compared for document alignment.

 ```yaml
 # preprocessing